 We’re so happy you asked.
 The electronics recycling process can be broken into 3 steps:

 - The Processor

 The Collector gathers the electronics from community businesses and residents.
 Then the Processor separates the electronics while sorting the materials into groups (i.e. plastics, glass, metals, circuit boards, etc.,) Last up, the Recycler dismantles the components and uses various refining methods to bring the sorted components back to their purest and raw form.
 Now that raw material is ready to be reused.

 You can call Tech Dump a Collector and a Processor.
-Once we disassemble your electronics, they are sent off to our trusted Recycler partners to properly finish the electronic recycling process.
+Once we disassemble your electronics, they are sent off to our trusted Recycle partners to properly finish the electronic recycling process.